 Convertibles shared the same basic mechanical specification as the saloon the proven drivetrain of the 440ci Chrysler V8 with TorqueFlite automatic transmission but there were some variations to the options and detailing lists.
 Painted coach lines were standard on all Convertibles (in the UK, they were optional on the saloon for an additional £8.53).
 Louvered bonnets were incorporated as a matter of course (they were a no-cost option on UK saloons).

 It may amuse (or distress) some folks to learn that the factory never painted any of its Convertibles bright red.
 Nowhere do we learn of these cars receiving coats of Racing Red, Signal Red, Flag Red, Guards Red, Ferrari Red, Porsche Red or any other kind of garish red.
 In fact, the range of paint colours used was mostly of sober hue with white, silver, brown and blue being the main colours:

 |Royal Blue||39||Sebring Silver||8||Pine Green||2||Claret||1|

-... and heres the breakdown on the top colours.
-Note how the main top colours are in close proportion to the trim colours:
+... and heres the breakdown on the roof colours.
+Note how the main roof colours are in close proportion to the trim colours.

 Factory options and departures from the standard specification included a choice of special paints, quartz halogen fog or spot lamps, whitewall tyres, inertia reel seat belts in the rear, special upholstery, sheepskin inserts to the seats and, in the UK anyway, the Radiomobile 108SR Radio-Stereo cartridge player (the Learjet 8-track remained standard for the US and some other markets).
 An internally adjustable drivers door mirror became standard equipment on RHD Convertibles from July 1974 (it was already standard on US and some other cars).
 For RHD saloons, the mirror remained an option costing an additional £17.55.